andyathsid/acnesense-web-monorepo/api/README.md

 curl -X POST http://localhost:8000/question \
   -H "Content-Type: application/json" \
   -d '{
-    "question": "What are the symptoms of cystic acne?", "model": "qwen2:7b"
+    "question": "What are the symptoms of cystic acne?"
   }'
 ```